 Consistent with the terms of your employment agreement with the Company, this letter agreement does not guarantee any long-term equity incentive grant for 2010, and the determination of whether to grant such an award to you remains in the discretion of the Committee.
 Please indicate your agreement to and acceptance of the terms of this letter agreement by signing below.

+acceptance of the terms of this fetter agreement by signing below.

 Sincerely,

 Agreed and accepted:

 [Name]

-Date
+Data

 CERTIFICATION

 I, Neill A. Currie, certify that: